Eldeston/Creative-Computing/Year 1/Classes/03 - Intro to Programming (Python)/Assessments/Assessment 01 - Intro to Programming (Python)/Assessment 01 - Intro to Programming (Python).md

 date: 2024-09-20
 teacher: Ms. Lavanya Mohan
 ---
-# Assessment 1 - Programming-Skills-Portfolio
+# Assessment 1 - Programming Skills Portfolio
 *[CodeLab1--A1-10-exercises-/Programming-Skills--Portfolio--Python-main/README.md at main · lavanand/CodeLab1--A1-10-exercises- (github.com)](https://github.com/lavanand/CodeLab1--A1-10-exercises-/blob/main/Programming-Skills--Portfolio--Python-main/README.md)*
 *Editor's Note: This file has been heavily formatted for the purpose of using Obsidian.md effectively for the sake of readability.
 The above is the original file.*